List of songs in Guitar Hero Live: GHTV

-Forgoing the downloadable content model used in previous Guitar Hero games, Guitar Hero Live adds songs to the game via Guitar Hero TV (GHTV), an online game mode offered free of charge in Guitar Hero Live.
-Instead of playing the immersive first-person view that the main career mode presents, songs on GHTV are played over the music video or footage of the band playing at a concert.
-Songs on GHTV are normally offered in a curated rotation, similar to a music video channel, allowing the player to drop in and out, but the player can use collected in-game rewards or use microtransactions to play any available song outside of this rotation.
+Forgoing the downloadable content model used in previous Guitar Hero games, Guitar Hero Live added songs to the game via Guitar Hero TV (GHTV), an online game mode offered free-of-charge in Guitar Hero Live.
+Instead of playing the immersive first-person view that the main career mode presents, songs on GHTV were played over the music video or footage of the band playing at a concert.
+Songs on GHTV were normally offered in a curated rotation, similar to a music video channel, allowing the player to drop in and out, but the player could use collected in-game rewards or microtransactions to play any available song outside of this rotation.
 FreeStyleGames found that this approach, in contrast to the traditional downloadable content model, made it easier to secure licensing rights with artists to use their songs, as well as a throwback to the heyday of music video channels like MTV.